 Here is an overview of the state of Disability Arts I wrote in September 2015 for The Guardian

-My chapter on Crossing The Line will appear early in 2019 in On Dramaturgy: Unpacking Diversity and Inclusion, Case Studies From the Field, a Routledge book..
+My chapter on Crossing The Line will appear in summer 2019 in On Dramaturgy: Unpacking Diversity and Inclusion, Case Studies From the Field, a Routledge book..

 Here is a provocation I gave to students at the University of Reading in November 2017.
 Crossing The Lines